-Martial Agreement Attorneys Morris County, NJ
+Marital Agreement Attorneys Morris County, NJ

 Serving Clients across Chatham, Chester, Mendham, Morristown, and Morris County

-Marital agreements can come in many forms, and often cover many different aspects of any relationship, and despite the name, can be drafted not only by married spouses or engaged couples, but by unmarried couples who are choosing to live together as well.
+Marital agreements can come in many forms, and often cover many different aspects of any relationship, and despite the name, can be drafted not only by married spouses or engaged couples but by unmarried couples who are choosing to live together as well.

-At The Law Office of Townsend, Tomaio & Newmark, our attorneys have extensive experience helping couples across Mendham, Chatham, Chester, Morristown, and the greater Morris County area to discuss, draft, and finalize marital agreements of all kinds, and help set the foundation for a relationship which takes into account the individual needs of both parties, as well as the needs of the couple as a whole.
+At The Law Office of Townsend, Tomaio & Newmark, our attorneys have extensive experience helping couples across the greater Morris County area to discuss, draft, and finalize marital agreements of all kinds, and help set the foundation for a relationship which takes into account the individual needs of both parties, as well as the needs of the couple as a whole.
 Contact our firm today to discuss your options for creating a marital agreement of any kind in a free and confidential consultation.

-Prenuptial Agreement Lawyers Chester, NJ
+Prenuptial Agreement Lawyers

-While if can often be difficult for one party to broach the subject of a prenuptial agreement with their partner, the fact of the matter is that many times the discussions you will have with your partner regarding your prenuptial agreement can set a precedent for honest, communicative, and pragmatic decision making throughout the course of your marriage.
+While it can often be difficult for one party to broach the subject of a prenuptial agreement with their partner, the fact of the matter is that many times the discussions you will have with your partner regarding your prenuptial agreement can set a precedent for honest, communicative, and pragmatic decision making throughout the course of your marriage.
 You and your future spouse should be concerned about your individual and joint futures, and protecting yourselves and your relationship legally is a prudent measure for any couple to take.

-Mid-Marital Agreement Attorneys Mendham, NJ
+Mid-Marital Agreement Attorneys

-Cohabitation Agreement Attorneys Morristown, NJ
+Cohabitation Agreement Attorneys

-Not only can married couples sign agreements which protect and plan for their future, unmarried couples who lived together can also draft a cohabitation agreement which outlines and covers potential future issues.
+Not only can married couples sign agreements which protect and plan for their future, unmarried couples who lived together can also draft a cohabitation agreement that outlines and covers potential future issues.
 Agreements for non-married couples may be even more important for those couples than they are for married couples, as a cohabitation agreement can bestow certain rights normally associated with marriage to the unmarried couple.